 - Archival safe storage envelopes or boxes for storing the photos

-- Capture any text (written in the album) on a sticky note and adhere to the back of the photo.
+- Sticky notes so that you can capture any text (written in the album) and adhere to the back of the photo.

 Step 3: Culling the photos.
 It is unlikely that every photo in the albums are keepsakes.
-Therefore, only remove the photos that you want to preserve one page at a time especially if there are captions tied to the photos.
+Thus, only remove the photos that you want to preserve.
+Process one page at a time especially if there are captions tied to the photos.
 Take care to keep them in the same order.
-Even though it might not always look like it there is most likely an order or theme to the photos in the albums.
+Even though it might not always look like it there is most likely order or theme to the photos in the albums.

-Step 4: Scanning & File Naming: Depending on how you want to preserve your photos you can either caption the text on each individual photo and then scan and name the digital file accordingly or you can just scan and name the digital file with the caption.
-Regardless of which you choose be sure to include the year, month and day (if available) as part of the name of the photo file.
-For example: 1975-10-25 Carolyn’s First Birthday.
+Step 4: Scanning & File Naming.
+Caption the text on each photo (via a sticky note) and then scan.
+Next, name the digital file and be sure to include the year, month and day (if available) as part of the name of the photo file.
+For example 1975-10-25-Carolyn’s-First-Birthday.

-A client dropped off these photo albums (above picture) to have me scan and make some digital photo books for her and her siblings.
-She brought me the magnetic photo albums with the photos marked with X’s indicating the photos she did not want.
-I scanned the rest, renamed, organized, and uploaded to Flickr so she could easily show her siblings their childhood photos.
+A client dropped off these photo albums (above picture) to have me scan and make digital photo books for her.
+She marked the photos with an X indicating the photos she did not want.
+I scanned the rest, renamed, organized, and uploaded to SmugMug.
+This way she could show her siblings their childhood photos.
 She wanted me to throw away her photo albums.
 Instead, I took the above photo and gave it to her.
 She said that was a keepsake that she did not know she would treasure.
 I also gave her back the albums.